Jajecznik/Recipes/README.md

 # Recipes Project

 This project is a simple recipe website that allows users to browse and view various recipes.
-It is built using HTML and CSS.
+It is built using HTML.

 ## Project Structure